govex/benchmarking/External.md

 Once an organization identifies a comparable cohort, external benchmarking can begin.
 The key is finding commonly measured services (and metrics) between and among the jurisdictions being compared.
 For example, if two government organizations collect trash AND measure pounds of trash collected, then they can compare themselves to one another.
 Here are some common services that most jurisdictions have in common:
 * Refuse Collection & Recycling
-* Police & Fire and Emergency Services
+* Police, Fire and Emergency Services
 * Street Maintenance
 * Building Inspection & Code Enforcement
 * Human Resources